d12frosted/elpa-mirror/melpa/alan-mode-readme.txt

-A major mode for editing M-industries Alan files.
+A major mode for editing Alan files.